-There are two main screening tests for Down's syndrome - combined screening (the recommended strategy) and the quadruple test for women who present later during the pregnancy or where combined screening cannot be carried out:
+The two main screening tests used for Down's syndrome are the combined screening test (the recommended strategy) and the quadruple test for women who present later during the pregnancy or where combined screening cannot be carried out:

 - Quadruple screening test.
 This is based on the results of a blood test carried out between 14 weeks and 2 days and 20 weeks of pregnancy.
 This test does not include an ultrasound scan.